 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Types of WAN connections
+Types of WAN connections and how WAN connections work

 WANs over wired network connections remain the preferred medium for most enterprises, but wireless WAN technologies, based on the 4G LTE standard, are gaining traction.